CottonMC/MCDict/README.md

 }
 ```

-The `"replace"` tag works identical to `"replace"` in tags; if true, then this dict will delete existing values loaded from other docts.
+The `"replace"` tag works identical to `"replace"` in tags; if true, then this dict will delete existing values loaded from other dicts.
 If the `"override"` tag is true, then entries from higher-priority dicts will overwrite the values for entries in lower-priority dicts.

 Information on registering new dicts will be added when I have time.